-File Reporter identifies files currently stored on the network, the size of the files, when users last accessed or modified the files, and the locations of duplicate files.
+File Reporter identifies files currently stored on the network, the size of the files, whether these files contain personal or other sensitive information, when users last accessed or modified the files, and the locations of duplicate files.
 File Reporter can also help you calculate department or individual storage costs.
 File Reporter can even identify access rights to folders and consequently, the files that are contained within.